benwinding/benw-blog/source/_posts/maybe-functions.md

 }
 ```

 You can see how this pattern *maybe* getting out of control... it does look clean in the consumer, with no control logic.
-However the `null` handling spreads to all new functions, and obscures what functions are actually doing... which is "doing nothing" most times.
+However the `null` handling spreads to all new functions, and obscures what functions are actually doing... which is usually "nothing", so why even call it?

 How can we improve this?